Intrapersonal

 The Trigger

 The external event.
-An email, a bypassed decision, a specific tone of voice.
+An email, a bypassed decision, a specific tone of voice on a call.

 Step 2